Skip to Content

 Is Opalite Fake Opal?

-Opalite is not a fake opal until it is presented as natural opal.
+Opalite is not a fake opal until it is presented as a natural opal.
 However, this statement is true for any imitation of opal.
 As we have already established, opal and opalite are absolutely different materials with similar appearances.
 Because of this, it can be used as a fake.

 Dishonest dealers can take advantage of this by selling opalite as opal.
 In this case, opalite can be considered a fake opal.